SelectUSA/events/events/_posts/2017-02-21-amcham-france-competition-2017.md

 _For more information, please visit the [AmCham France website](http://www.amchamfrance.org/en/event/Global-Growth-Launchpad-Pitch-Competition/1034) or contact [Marie-Josee Andrieu](mailto:marie-josee.andrieu@trade.gov)._

 _Unfortunately, the application deadline has passed.
-However, we encourage you to follow [AmCham France](https://twitter.com/amchamfrance) and [SelectUSA](https://twitter.com/SelectUSA) on TWitter for live coverage of the event on February 21._
+However, we encourage you to follow [AmCham France](https://twitter.com/amchamfrance) and [SelectUSA](https://twitter.com/SelectUSA) on Twitter for live coverage of the event on February 21._

 _Download/View the event flyer[LINK TO COME]_